-- Make sure the car seat is installed tightly in the vehicle with either LATCH or a locked seatbelt.
+- Make sure the car safety seat is installed tightly in the vehicle with either LATCH or a locked seat belt.
 If you can move the seat at the belt path more than an inch side to side or front to back, it's not tight enough.

-- Never place a rear-facing seat in the front seat of a vehicle that has an active front passenger air bag.
-If the air bag inflates, it will hit the back of the car seat, right where your baby's head is, and could cause serious injury or death.
+- Never place a rear-facing seat in the front seat of a vehicle that has an active front passenger airbag.
+If the airbag inflates, it will hit the back of the car safety seat, right where your child's head is, and could cause serious injury or death.

-- Check the car seat instructions and vehicle owner's manual about whether the car seat may contact the back of the vehicle seat in front of it.
+- Check the car safety seat instructions and vehicle owner's manual about whether the car safety seat may contact the back of the vehicle seat in front of it.

 - Still having trouble?
-You may have a certified child passenger safety technician (CPST) in your area who can help.
-If you need installation help, see the end of this publication for information on how to locate a CPST.
+Check with a certified CPST in your area who can help.
+See the end of this article for information on how to locate a CPST.

 Common Questions about Rear-Facing Seats: